pablocael/pynear/docs/README.md

 ### `pynear.MIHBinaryIndex`

 Multi-Index Hashing for near-duplicate binary descriptor retrieval.
-Any true neighbour within `radius` Hamming bits is guaranteed to be found.
-Extremely fast at d=512 — 257× faster than brute-force at N=1M.
+Any true neighbour within `radius` Hamming bits is guaranteed to be found (pigeonhole principle).
+Excels on **wide descriptors** (256–512-bit) and **small-radius / near-duplicate** workloads — on 512-bit data it finds near-duplicates at 100% recall ~40× faster than Faiss's brute-force scan.

 ```python
 import numpy as np